Neurorehabilitation is essential for patients with neurological conditions such as stroke and Parkinson’s disease

 Effective neurorehabilitation interventions which are patient-oriented can improve recovery after stroke and reduce neurodegeneration in people diagnosed with Parkinson’s or Alzheimer’s disease.

-In the Memory Lab we explore novel ways to administer neurorehabilitation intervention.
-Our research projects include the use of high intensity cardiovascular exercise and non-invasive brain stimulation techniques to improve or maintain cognitive well being as well as mobility.
+In the Memory Lab, we explore novel ways to administer neurorehabilitation interventions.
+Our research projects include the use of high-intensity cardiovascular exercise and non-invasive brain stimulation techniques to improve or maintain cognitive well-being, cardiovascular health and functional mobility.

 OUR RESEARCH ON NEUROREHABILITATION